 Federal laws are needed to clearly define the role of gun dealers and their employees and assist them in identifying fraudulent or potentially unlawful firearms purchases.
 Gun dealers and their employees need to be held responsible for knowingly transferring firearms through fraudulent or unlawful sales, and for reporting suspected unlawful transfers to the proper authorities.

-ABOUT THE Firearms Retailer Code of Conduct Act
+ABOUT THE Firearms Retailer Code of Conduct Act of 2021

-- Requires gun dealers and their employees to undergo training every two years to identify fraudulent or potentially unlawful firearms purchases
+- Requires gun dealers and their employees to undergo training every two years to identify fraudulent or potentially unlawful firearms purchases;

-- Instructs gun dealers and their employees to refuse the sale of firearms to straw purchasers, gun traffickers, intoxicated persons, or those at risk of harming themselves or others
+- Instructs gun dealers and their employees to refuse the sale of firearms to straw purchasers, gun traffickers, intoxicated persons, or those at risk of harming themselves or others;

 - Mandates the posting of notices indicating the signs of fraudulent or potentially unlawful firearms purchases and requires the display of contact information to report suspected illegal transactions

-- Requires that federally licensed firearms dealers maintain business and liability insurance
+- Requires that federally licensed firearms dealers maintain business and liability insurance.

-Making these provisions law, provides needed incentives to gun dealers — many of whom operate outside of the communities most impacted by everyday gun violence, frequently in less diverse and more affluent suburbs — to reduce gun trafficking.
+Making these provisions law, provides necessary incentives to gun dealers — many of whom operate outside of the communities most impacted by everyday gun violence, frequently in less diverse and more affluent suburbs — to reduce gun trafficking.